Ecstasy-EC/Ecstasy-EC.github.io/_pages/about.md

 My research mainly focuses on LiDAR-based mapping with applications on Robotics.
 I am deeply interested in exploring elegant representations of the world, which would definitely unlock the boundless possibilities in Robotics.

-I will soon join KTH Royal Institute of Technology in Stockholm as a [Digital Future Postdoctoral Fellow](https://www.digitalfutures.kth.se/), collaborating with [Prof. Patric Jensfelt](https://www.kth.se/profile/patric) and [Dr. Olov Andersson](https://www.kth.se/profile/olovand) in the [Division of Robotics, Perception and Learning (RPL)](https://www.kth.se/is/rpl).
+Starting from Jan 2025, I will join KTH Royal Institute of Technology in Stockholm as a [Digital Future Postdoctoral Fellow](https://www.digitalfutures.kth.se/), collaborating with [Prof. Patric Jensfelt](https://www.kth.se/profile/patric) and [Dr. Olov Andersson](https://www.kth.se/profile/olovand) in the [Division of Robotics, Perception and Learning (RPL)](https://www.kth.se/is/rpl).

 # News
 - 2024.12.19: Our paper "Autonomous Tail-Sitter Flights in Unknown Environments" is accepted for publication in ***Transactions on Robotics (TRO)***.  [[Preprint]](https://arxiv.org/abs/2411.15003)[[Video]](https://www.youtube.com/watch?v=OvqhlB2h3k8)